pranjalpokharel7/data-structures-algorithms/README.md

 ## data-structures-algorithms

-A collection of data structures and algorithms programming implementations.
+A collection of data structures and algorithms programming implementations in C++.